guardian/notifications-tooling/src/apps/backend/README.md

-See the [root README](../../../README.md#run-locally) for how to run this app locally, including the login tool and permissions setup required for authorised endpoints.
+See the [root README](../../../README.md#run-locally) for how to run this app locally, including the login tool and permissions setup required for authorised endpoints and the required Janus credentials.

-## Notification channel configuration
+## Environment variables

-Locally, notification channel configuration is read from the CODE SSM namespace using the `composer` AWS profile.
-Fetch fresh Composer credentials through Janus before starting the backend.
-Ignored `.env` or `.env.local` files in this package may define any of the variables in `.env.example` when a local override is needed.
+Locally, aplication environment variables are read from the CODE SSM namespace using the `composer` AWS profile, but the gitignored `.env` or `.env.local` files in this package may define a local override for any of the variables in `.env.example` when needed.

+### Newsletter channel configuration

 - `BRAZE_API_KEY` needs the Braze `campaigns.trigger.send`, `users.track`, and
   `messages.send` permissions.